 Philodendron Prince of Orange

-Philodendron “Prince of Orange” is a man made hybrid that has a very distinct colorful foliage compared to other Philodendron cultivars.
+Philodendron “Prince of Orange” is a hybrid with very distinct colorful foliage vibrant compared to other Philodendron cultivars.

 The dynamic growth and coloration of the Prince of Orange leaves is so amazing.
 The new leaves unroll a bright orange or copper-orange color and fades to a pale green color when they mature.